Swechhya/isol8r-backend/README.md

 ## Future Enhancements

 - Support databse other than postgres
-- Support repo with client and server code
+- Support single repo that contain both client and server code
 - Support other access control platforms like Gitlab, BitBucket etc.
-- Add support of seceret manager in feature environment
+- Add support of secret manager in feature environment